khanhkd179/booking-room-hotel/README.md

 +Add Booking: - Employee search available rooms when choose checkin and checkout date

-              -Choose available customer in database or add new customer
+              - Choose available customer in database or add new customer

 -EER Diagram